The ULTIMATE Guide to the Angels Landing Hike in Zion National Park

 Angels Landing Permits

-As of April 1, 2022, permits are required for anyone hiking to the summit of Angels Landing.
-You do not need a permit to hike Scout Lookout.
+Permits are required for anyone hiking to the summit of Angels Landing, but you do not need a permit to hike only as far as Scout Lookout.

 Permits for Angels Landing are now available via both a seasonal lottery and a day-before lottery.
 (Nice to have options for both the planners & non-planners!)
-All permits are applied for through Recreation.gov.
+All permits are distributed through Recreation.gov.

 Seasonal Lottery